 Domestic Abusers and Demonization

-This query from Sunflower was submitted in a comments thread (link).
+This query from Sunflower was submitted in a comments thread (link) on the post Why an abuser cannot be a Christian — a digest of articles at A Cry For Justice.
 We are making it a stand-alone post as from my observation, the question or possibility of the abuser being demonized — influenced and to some degree under the power or control of a demon or demons — is an important issue for some survivors of domestic abuse.
-I have heard accounts from a number of survivors who report that their abuser displayed very bizarre behavior on occasion, which might have been related to demonization.
+I have heard accounts from a number of survivors who report that their abuser displayed very bizarre behaviour on occasion, which might have been related to demonization.

 Please bear in mind that while opening up this topic in a post, we are not implying that all domestic abusers are demonized, or that all domestic abuse has demonic cause.
 We do not subscribe to such black and white thinking.
 Abusers choose to abuse.
 That is our position.
 But perhaps some have also chosen to give such place to the devil that they have to some extent given themselves over to demonic control.